aditikashi23/recipes-analysis/README.md

-# Recipes and Ratings
+# Hold On, Let Me Cook: An Analysis of a Recipes and Ratings Dataset

-by Aditi Kashi and Anish Kudupudi
+by Aditi Kashi (adikashi@umich.edu) and Anish Kudupudi (kudupudi@umich.edu)

 ---